FerrariMatt/FerrariMatt/README.md

 ## 👨‍💻 About me

 - 💬 Backend Engineer passionate about technology, programming, and felines.
 Always in search of a better version of myself.
-- 🌱 Currently focused on payment systems and reliable infrastructure — mainly working with *Ruby on Rails* and *Go, with growing interest in **Rust*.
+- 🌱 Currently focused on payment systems and reliable infrastructure — mainly working with **Ruby on Rails**.
 - 🔐 I care about solid fundamentals: database performance, application security, and observability.
 - 🤖 Active user of AI-assisted workflows (Claude Code and similar tools) to move fast without cutting corners.
 - 📫 How to reach me: [ferraridev18@gmail.com](mailto:ferraridev18@gmail.com)